dustywhite7/Econ8310/SlidesCode/9 - Decision Trees.md

 ---

-#### Overfitting in Decision Trees
+# Overfitting in Decision Trees

 Remember our crazy decision tree?
 We want a model to be readable for a human, we should probably try to keep the model simpler.
-This will also aid in out-of-sample prediction accuracy.
+This will also improve out-of-sample accuracy.

 ```python
 print("\n\nIn-sample accuracy: %s%%\n\n"